latolukasz/beeorm-doc/docs/guide/entity_fields.md

 type UserEntity struct {
     beeorm.ORM
     ID             uint
-    HomeAdddress   Address
+    HomeAddress    Address
     WorkAddress    Address
 }

 type CompanyEntity struct {
     beeorm.ORM
     ID         uint
-    Adddress   Address
+    Address    Address
 }
 ```

 You can also create struct inside struct, as many levels as you want.

-BeORM creates MySQL column for each field in struct by adding field name
+BeeORM creates MySQL column for each field in struct by adding field name
 as a suffix for column name.
-For example `HomeAdddressCountry varchar(255)`.
+For example `HomeAddressCountry varchar(255)`.

 ## Anonymous subfields